AlexJF/pelican-entities/README.rst

 - ``DEFAULT_TEMPLATE``: Template to use by default when generating pages for that entity type.
-- ``MANDATORY_PROPERTIES``: List of properties that has to be defined for an entity to be considered valid (by default, just date).
+- ``MANDATORY_PROPERTIES``: List of properties that has to be defined for an entity to be considered valid (by default, just title).
 - ``SORTER``: Function taking list of entities as argument and which is responsible for sorting it as desired.
 Default value is the result of a call to ``entities.attribute_list_sorter(["date"], reverse=True)``